Electromagnetic Inverse Scattering from a Single Transmitter: Related Work

 \subsection{Machine Learning for \ac{eisp}}

-Recent studies shift to leverage neural networks to solve this problem and demonstrate promising results \citep{geng2021recent, li2024ifnet}.
-Some work~\citep{wei2019deep, li2019deepnis, zhang2020learning, xu2021fast, sanghvi2019embedding, song2021electromagnetic} adopt a two-stage strategy: they use non-iterative methods such as BP~\citep{belkebir2005superresolution} to generate initial estimates, which are then refined using image-to-image neural networks.
-While these approaches offer a degree of generalization, they treat the \ac{eisp} purely as an image translation task, ignoring the underlying physics and scattering mechanisms.
-Consequently, they are prone to failure and often produce unreliable results~\citep{li2024graph, pang2024heterogeneous}, especially when the initialization is ambiguous. \pn~\citep{liu2022physics} attempts to address this by introducing physical supervision during training.
-However, it is not end-to-end and remains dependent on BP initialization \citep{belkebir2005superresolution}, limiting its generalization.
-When faced with vague initializations, these approaches tend to ``hallucinate'' outputs rather than solving the problem based on physical principles (see \cref{fig:synthetic_0.05noise_N_inc=1}).
+Recent studies shift to leveraging neural networks to solve this problem and demonstrate promising results \citep{geng2021recent, li2024ifnet}.
+Some work~\citep{wei2019deep, li2019deepnis, zhang2020learning, xu2021fast, sanghvi2019embedding, song2021electromagnetic, liu2022physics} adopt a two-stage strategy: they use non-iterative methods such as BP~\citep{belkebir2005superresolution} to generate initial estimates, which are then refined using image-to-image neural networks.
+While these approaches offer a degree of generalization, they are not end-to-end and remain dependent on BP initialization \citep{belkebir2005superresolution}, which becomes their bottleneck.
+When physical data are too insufficient to reconstruct the scatterer, especially under single-transmitter settings, these approaches tend to ``hallucinate'' outputs according to unreliable initialization rather than predict the scatterer based on measured field (see \cref{fig:synthetic_0.05noise_N_inc=1}).
 A more recent approach, \iishort~\citep{luo2024imaging}, integrates scattering mechanisms into the network architecture and achieves accurate reconstructions.
-However, it requires case-specific optimization, limiting generalization and making it vulnerable to local minima, often leading to failure in complex or unseen settings (see \cref{fig:synthetic_0.05noise_N_inc=16,fig:MNIST_0.30noise_N_inc=16}).
-Moreover, it fails under a single transmitter setting.
-While our method is also learning-based, it is the {first feed-forward} and {physics-driven} framework that simultaneously achieves strong generalization and elegantly integrates physical models into the network architecture.
-As a result, it consistently outperforms \ac{sota} methods, particularly in the challenging single-transmitter setting where prior approaches fail.
+However, it requires case-specific optimization, limiting generalization and making it vulnerable to local minima, often leading to failure in complex settings (see \cref{fig:synthetic_0.05noise_N_inc=16,fig:MNIST_0.30noise_N_inc=16}).
+Moreover, it fails under a single transmitter setting even when the optimization may have already converged because of ambiguity.
+While our method is also learning-based, it is an end-to-end feed-forward framework that simultaneously achieves generalization through data-driven learning.
+As a result, it consistently outperforms \ac{sota} methods, particularly in the challenging single-transmitter setting where previous approaches fail.